18F/datadog-firehose-nozzle-release/README.md

-# datadog-firehose-nozzle-release
+# influxdb-firehose-nozzle-release
-BOSH release for datadog-firehose-nozzle
+BOSH release for influxdb-firehose-nozzle